Kreyren/Discord_FF/README.md

 Ethics are categorized par section, but they all apply server-wide

+### General
+1. **No banning!**<br>
+Owner of this server is strictly agains banning meaning that none on this server is ever going to get banned.

+If your actions are considered counter-productive based on a logic provided in a bot you will be automatically muted for X amount of time where X is beeing increased exponentially based on the number of infringements.

+2. **Discord TOS**<br>
+Note that server is provied on discord and so it's Terms Of Service are respected.
+If you break them then users are encouraged to report you to Discord support.
+If you disagree with TOS you are encouraged to change them.

 ### LINUX
 1. **Do not babysit newcomers**<br>
 *Give a man a fish and you will feed him for a day, Teach him how to fish and you will feed him for a lifetime*